AdobeDocs/experience-manager-65.en/help/assets/video.md

 ## Best practice: Using the HTML5 video viewer {#best-practice-using-the-html-video-viewer}

 The Dynamic Media HTML5 Video viewer presets are robust video players.
 You can use them to avoid many common issues that are associated with HTML5 video playback.
-And, issues associated with mobile devices such as lack of adaptive streaming delivery and limited desktop browser reach.
+And, issues associated with mobile devices such as lack of adaptive bitrate streaming delivery and limited desktop browser reach.

 On the design side of the player, you can design the video player's functionality using standard web development tools.
 For example, you can design the buttons, controls, and custom poster image background using HTML5 and CSS to help you reach your customers with a customized appearance.

 On the playback side of the viewer, it automatically detects the browser's video capability.
-It then serves the video using HLS or DASH, also known as adaptive video streaming.
+It then serves the video using HLS (HTTP Live Streaming) or DASH (Dynamic Adaptive Streaming over HTTP) , also known as adaptive bitrate streaming.
 Or, if those delivery methods are not present then HTML5 progressive is used instead.

 By combining into a single player the following: